 - Learn calligraphy and make your handwritten notes gorgeous!
 This is especially valuable if you have horrible handwriting like mine…

-- Create list of recipes that are easy to prepare that you can make once you're up and around but still recovering.
+- Create a list of recipes that are easy to prepare that you can make once you're up and around but still recovering.
+Keep track of them online with Pinterest.

 Feeling Better by Doing Good